Bandie/micropoc_xml2vcard/README.md

 ## Usage

 1. Get your brandnew™ EPVPN-XML file from the [EPVPN Phonebook](https://www.eventphone.de/guru2/epvpn/phonebook?format=xml).
 Maybe save it as `phonebook.xml`.
-2. If not already done, make it executable through `chmod +x epvpn_xml2vcard`.
+2. If not already done, set executable rights for the program through `chmod +x epvpn_xml2vcard`.
 3. Run `./epvpn_xml2vcard -i phonebook.xml -o epvpn.vcf`.
-4. Now you have a file named `epvpn.vcf` ready to import to Android™®©qqre or somewhere else.
+4. Now you have a file named `epvpn.vcf` ready to import to Android™®©đ€¶@ŋŧ¶ or somewhere else.

 ## FAQ